Preparation and Filing of the Inventory

-Form CC-1670 is the required form for the filing of an Inventory of the assets of a decedent’s estate.
+Form CC-1670 is the required form for the filing of an Inventory of the assets of a decedent’s probate estate.
 At the time of qualification you were given Form CC-1670 and Form CC-1670 (INST), an instruction summary for completing the inventory.
 These instructions are specific and will give you all of the information needed to properly complete the inventory.
-It is critical that the inventory be correctly stated in terms of the assets of the estate and the assets are placed in the proper location on the form.
-Certain assets pass outside of the estate and are not included on the inventory.
-These assets would include real estate which passes by survivorship designation in the deed, life insurance with a designated beneficiary, annuities with a designated payee.
-These assets, as you will determine from the instructions, are not listed anywhere on the inventory because you have no control over them.
+It is critical that the inventory be correctly stated in terms of the assets of the probate estate and those assets are placed in the proper location on the form.

 SunTrust Bank checking account (2140)..$10,000.00, survivorship to Jane Doe